 The Prescription Drug Abuse Prevention Task Force has teamed up with the Indianapolis Colts to prevent prescription drug abuse by urging Hoosiers to pledge not to abuse or share prescription drugs.
-Join us in combatting this deadly epidemic by taking the pledge and you will automatically be entered in a drawing to win two free Colts tickets!
-And better yet, your pledge may also help save a life.

 We also partnered with the Colts to raise awareness to teens by encouraging Indiana middle and high school students to enter the PSA video challenge.
 We had over 72 submissions from schools all around the state.
 Click here to see the winning video.

 "I am enthusiastic about our partnership with the Prescription Drug Abuse Prevention Task Force,” said Colts Owner and CEO Jim Irsay.
 “The statistics related to this issue in Indiana are eye-openers, and we hope we can use the Colts platform to get the word out and raise awareness about prevention."